Stylized green and purple 'G' with "Global Society of Online Literacy Educators" in purple.

 Earning Basic OLI Certification

-Basic certification consists of eight modules, each of which is conducted and evaluated based on a course contract.
-Final certificate evaluation will be based on an OLI ePortfolio.
+To earn, certification participants must complete eight modules, each of which is conducted and evaluated based on a course contract and submit their ePortfolio for evaluation within a three-year period

 Individuals earning the Basic OLI Certificate will be able to…